 The Early Days

-Born on April 15, 1981, Timothy Skyes belonged to a middle-class family and he’s most-famous for having earned his fortune day trading penny stocks while going to college at Tulane University.
+Born on April 15, 1981, Timothy Sykes belonged to a middle-class family and he’s most famous for having earned his fortune day trading penny stocks while going to college at Tulane University.

 Sykes’ passion for the stock market began in 1999.
 At that time, the stock market was hot, with stocks soaring higher than at any other time over the previous decade.
 Some of the best-performing stocks gained thousands of percentage points that year, closing the year at record highs.

-It was during that time that Tim Sykes’ parents allowed him to take $12,415 of his Bar Mitzvah gift money from friends and family to try his hand at penny stock trading.
+It was during that time that Timothy Sykes’ parents allowed him to take $12,415 of his Bar Mitzvah gift money from friends and family to try his hand at penny stock trading.
 They honestly believed he would lose it all and figured it would be a good life lesson for him to learn.
 But instead, by the beginning of 2000, he had already turned the $12,415 into $123,000.
-Less than a year later, he earned another $700,000.
+Less than a year later, his performance was even more impressive, earning another $700,000.
+Today, Sykes’ net worth is in the millions and he now donates his trading profits to charity while generating a substantial income as a trading educator.

-Sykes was doing so well with the penny stock trading that he was able to start a short bias hedge fund called Cilantro Fund Management during his senior year in 2003 with $1 million of his own money.
-Ultimately, he earned $1.65 million from his initial investment of $12,415.
+Sykes was making so much money trading stocks that he was able to start a short bias hedge fund called Cilantro Fund Management during his senior year in 2003 with $1 million of his own trading capital.

 Wall Street Warriors & New Projects

-After appearing in several episodes of the documentary Wall Street Warriors, Sykes gained popularity with the general public and went on to launch his personal blog, TimothySykes.com, which is dedicated to teaching penny stock trading.
+After appearing in several episodes of the documentary Wall Street Warriors, Sykes gained popularity with the general public and went on to launch his personal blog which is dedicated to teaching penny stock trading.

 Later that year, he self-published his autobiography, An American Hedge Fund: How I Made $2 Million as a Stock Operator & Created a Hedge Fund.
 The book documents his day-trading experience in college and how he later became a wealthy hedge fund manager.